amazon-connect/amazon-connect-streams/Documentation.md

 * `ccpUrl`: The URL of the CCP.
 This is the page you would normally navigate to in order to use the CCP in a standalone page, it is different for each instance.
-* `region`: Connect instance region. ex: us-west-2 for PDX ccp instance.  only required for chat channel.
+* `region`: Amazon connect instance region. ex: us-west-2 for PDX ccp instance.  only required for chat channel.
 * `loginPopup`: Optional, defaults to `true`.
 Set to `false` to disable the login popup which is shown when the user's authentication expires.
 * `loginUrl`: Optional.
 Allows custom URL to be used to initiate the ccp, as in